westonkl/InterviewPrep/README.md

       - This is the last state in the life cycle of a transaction.
       - After entering the committed state or aborted state, the transaction finally enters into a terminated state where its life cycle finally comes to an end.

+## File Structures:
+- **Primary Index:**
+   - A primary index is an ordered file, records of fixed length with two fields.
+First field is the same as the primary key as a data file and the second field is a pointer to the data block, where the key is available.
+The average number of block accesses using index = log2 Bi + 1, where Bi = number of index blocks.
+- **Clustering Index:**
+   - Clustering index is created on data file whose records are physically ordered on a non-key field (called Clustering field).
+- **Secondary Index:**
+   - Secondary index provides secondary means of accessing a file for which primary access already exists.

 **B-Tree**
 A self balancing tree used as a database
 - At every level , we have Key and Data Pointer and data pointer points to either block or record.